engineyard/ey-cloud-recipes/cookbooks/sidekiq/readme.md

 ## Requirements

-Sidekiq requires requires that Redis be installed and assumes it is located at `localhost:6379`.
+Sidekiq requires that Redis be installed and assumes it is located at `localhost:6379`.
 To install redis, add the following to your gemfile:

 ```
 gem 'redis'